Screen School

 Why choose this course?

-The first two semesters of study provide a range of modules which will allow you to develop your film/television “craft skills” – this may include work with camera, lighting, sound, editing, directing and producing – while working on short film/TV projects of your own devising.
-There will be opportunities to collaborate with other students, and you will be encouraged to make contact with, and work with, contributors (e.g. interviewees, actors) from outside of the university.
+There will be opportunities to collaborate with other students, and you will be encouraged to contact, and work with, contributors (e.g. interviewees, actors) from outside the university.
 You will also develop your skills as an academic researcher by carrying out research which feeds directly into your film projects.

-The course culminates in the Masters Project, where you will be the key creative leader of a film or television production, taking on the role of producer or director.
+The course culminates in the Masters Project, where you will be the key creative leader of a film or screen production, taking on a substantive role alongside producing the piece.

 What's unique about this course?

-• The course provides an opportunity to develop your creative practice, enhance your portfolio of practical work and explore a broad range of digital and visual communication theory.
+• The course provides an opportunity to develop your creative practice, enhance your portfolio of practical work and explore a broad range of film and screen theory.

 What happens on the course?

-In a typical week, a full-time student on this course will have up to ten hours of class time which will be a mixture of lectures, seminars, tutorials and practical workshop sessions.
-Most course modules will blend these different teaching methods within a given timetabled session, so there will be plenty of variety.
+In a typical week, a full-time student on this course will have up to ten hours of class time which will be a mixture of seminars, tutorials and practical workshop sessions.

-The general flow of the course for a full time student is to start with production skills, research skills and scriptwriting in the first semester.
+The general flow of the course for a full-time student is to start with production skills, research skills and scriptwriting in the first semester.
 In the second semester you move on to a small personal project which will combine all that you have learned from these three areas.
-In the final semester, you bring it all together in a personal film/TV production project which is seen as the culmination of your studies.
+In the final semester, you bring it all together in a personal film/screen production project which is seen as the culmination of your studies.

-Part-time students experience exactly the same course modules and course content, but necessarily broken down into smaller groups of modules.
+Part-time students experience the same course modules and course content, but broken down into smaller groups of modules.

 Opportunities:

-The course is built upon negotiated production work, which means you get to propose and develop your own ideas for film and television.
-The teaching staff are experienced with production across documentary, drama and social action production, and will guide you according to your ambitions, skills and needs.
+The course is built upon negotiated production work, which means you get to propose and develop your own ideas for film and screen.
+The teaching staff are experienced in documentary, scripted and unscripted production work, and will guide you according to your ambitions, skills and needs.

 There is always the opportunity to work on ‘live’ project briefs, which can be used as the basis of a module project, or alternatively as an extra-curricular experience which informs your development on the course and allows you to network with students on related courses.